 - Attending technique/equipment training workshops

-The program is limited to full-time IUSM faculty members who are at the rank of Associate Professor.
+The program is limited to full-time IU School of Medicine faculty members who are at the rank of associate professor.

-Faculty members may submit applications on a rolling basis.
-Applications must include the following:
+Applications may be submitted on a rolling basis and must include the following:

-- Summary of the PI’s current research program and how this Skill Enhancement Award experience will advance their scholarship in the near and long-term (1-page max)
+- Summary of the Principal Investigator’s current research program and how this Skill Enhancement Award experience will advance their scholarship in the near and long-term (1-page max)